Jean Goldenbaum: Life

 Jean Mordechai Arendt Goldenbaum was born in a Jewish family in São Paulo and grew up there.
 In 2005 he immigrated to Germany and in 2013 got his PhD in musicology at the University of Augsburg.

 Goldenbaum was the composer in residence of the Wasa Sinfonieta Music Festival in Finland in 2011 and 2013, in which his two double concerti Ode to Friendship (for flute, guitar and orchestra) and The Universes shall conspire to Love (for flute, percussion and orchestra) were premiered.
 In 2011 some of his chamber music pieces were performed at the event "Neue Musik International" in Salzburg.
 Sponsored by the Ministry of Culture of Brazil his music was presented at the 2012 event Neue Klänge aus Brasilien – im Portrait: Jean Goldenbaum, also in Salzburg.
 After its premiere in Brazil, it took place in this occasion the European premiere of his concerto May all Dictators fall (for guitar and guitar quartet), years later recorded in Hanover.

-In 2014, Levanah Publications published his Music for children: breakparadigmspieces for young pianists to grow different and build a better world (for piano).
 In 2016 it took place in Berlin the concert New tones for the Good – Neue Klänge für das Gute, where a program exclusively with Goldenbaum's works were performed by eight musicians from different countries.
 In the same year Goldenbaum was the guest composer of the 29th Schwäbischen Kunstsommer in Irsee, where his Ökumenische Suite: In the name of Peace, Freedom and Tolerance (for a cappella choir) was premiered.

 He produced six albums of some of his orchestral and chamber music works, recorded in both Europe and Brazil.
-His oeuvre comprises at the moment around 110 compositions for solo instruments, chamber music and orchestra.
+His oeuvre comprises at the moment around 130 compositions for solo instruments, chamber music and orchestra.

-In 2017 he had his first book published, Conceptions and Reflections on and around my musical work (Book, 2017, Biblioteca24h, ISBN 978-85-416-0552-6).

 In 2018 legendary Brazilian pianist Eudóxia de Barros included Goldenbaum's piece Brazilian Nostalgia (Longing for a time I didn't live) in her annual tour, performing it dozens of times.